Platform Vision β

 | Modern payment processing (Apple Pay, Klarna, SEPA) | Mollie Marketplace integration | [v0.1] |

-| Digital boarding passes (Apple/Google Wallet) | Ticket fulfillment pipeline | [v0.1] |
+| Digital Wallet passes (Apple/Google Wallet) with push updates | Ticket fulfillment pipeline | [v0.1] |

 | Automated passenger communication | Communications context (WhatsApp, Email) | [v0.2] |